cse210-fa24-group13/codesnip/admin/cipipeline/cicd.md

 ## Planned Enhancements

 ### Short-term Goals (Planned in Sprint 2 & 3)
-- Add a workflow stage to generate the build artifacts that can be used to install the VSCode extension locally.
+- Add a workflow to generate the build artifacts that can be used to install the VSCode extension locally.
 - Identify if e2e (end-to-end) and pixel testing would be required for our application.

 ### Long-term Objectives
-- Deployment stage that would publish the artifacts to VSCode Marketplace.
+- Add a deployment workflow that would publish the artifacts to VSCode Marketplace.

 ## In-Progress Developments